Serendipity the Pink Dragon: Story

-A boy named Kona, has an accident with his parents who was investigating the Southern Ocean, and flows to the isolated Pure Island in the South Sea with a large pink egg.
-The pink sea dragon Serendipity, born from the pink egg, and Kona, who is both deeply moved, are allowed to live on the island with the mermaid named Lola, who is the queen of Pure Island, and even the residents of Pure Island can be disappointed.
-However, the villain, captain Smudge, attack by aiming at the treasure Tear of the mermaid on the island.
+A boy named Kona, has an accident with his parents who were investigating the Southern Ocean, and flows to the isolated Pure Island in the South Sea with a large pink egg.
+The pink sea dragon Serendipity, born from the pink egg, and Kona, who is deeply moved, are allowed to live on the island with the mermaid named Lola, who is the queen of Pure Island.
+Meanwhile, the pirate captain Smudge attacks and tries to take possession of the treasure Tear of the mermaid on the island.
 Kona, Serendipity, Lola and the other members of the island must work together to preserve the peace of Pure Island.